sspiky/roblox-batch-item-sell/README.md

 # roblox batch item seller
-lists all copies of an item you own for a specific price
+lists all copies of a hoard/item you own for a specific price

 ## Usage
 - put your .ROBLOSECURITY cookie inside cookie.txt